section-engineering-education/engineering-education/content/articles/data-classification-with-kernel-svm-in-scikit-learn/index.md

 Instead, it classifies data inputs in the input space as if they were in high dimensional space that we could have achieved through transforming the data.

-For instance, suppose we have two vector, i.e.,
+For instance, suppose we have two vectors, i.e.,

 $\vec x_i= \begin{bmatrix}
     x_{i1}\\